jadijadi/lpic1book/content/1024_use_debian_package_management.md

 Note: like most other tools, you can configure the default configs at `/etc/apt/apt.conf` and there is a program apt-config for this purpose.

-### Reconfiguring packages
+## Reconfiguring packages

-Debian packages can have _configuration actions_ which will take after the package is installed.
+Debian packages can have _configuration actions_ that will take after the package is installed.
 This is done by `debconf`.
 For example, tzdata will ask you about the timezone settings after you installed it.
 If you want to *reconfigure* a package that is already installed, you can use the `dpkg-reconfigure`:

 ```text
  dpkg-reconfigure tzdata
 ```

-### Package information with dpkg
+## Package information with dpkg

 The underlying tool to work with `.deb` files is the `dpkg`.
 It is your to-go tool if you want to do manual actions on a deb package.
 The general format is: